-In its 2024 College Free Speech Rankings, FIRE (the Foundation for Individual Rights and Expression) ranked MIT 136th.
-While MIT can congratulate itself on beating Harvard (which came dead last at #248), there is undeniably room for improvement.
+In its College Free Speech Rankings, FIRE (the Foundation for Individual Rights and Expression) ranked MIT 136th in 2024 and 164th in 2025.
+While MIT can congratulate itself on beating Harvard (which came dead last both years), there is undeniably room for improvement.

 Academic disciplines in the sciences and humanities employ different methodologies and draw on different evidence, but all aim for, and often arrive at, knowledge.
 This process works best when universities provide space for the open exchange of ideas.
 A cursory glance at history shows many cases where disfavored ideas have turned out to be true (well-known is Galileo’s heresy conviction for advocating heliocentrism); discouraging the investigation and debate of any idea, therefore, may impede the search for knowledge.
 Even false ideas are worth hearing and discussing, because a reasoned encounter between them and the truth can strengthen our conviction in the latter.

 In addition to inviting interesting and provocative speakers it is important to demonstrate to students that MIT faculty are willing to roll up their sleeves and engage with perspectives not often heard on our campus.
-External speakers will therefore be paired with MIT faculty members.
-As bringing the MIT community into dialogue over controversial ideas is part of the aim, ample time will be set aside for questions from those in attendance.
+We therefore try to pair external speakers with MIT faculty members.
+As bringing the MIT community into dialogue over controversial ideas is part of the aim, ample time is set aside for questions from those in attendance.
 Everyone is welcome, so please spread the word.